GoogleChrome/web.dev/src/site/content/en/blog/oyo-case-study/index.md

 Founded in 2013, [OYO Rooms](https://www.oyorooms.com/)
-has become one of India's largest hospitality companies, with hotels across hundreds of cities in numerous countries.
+has become one of India's largest hospitality companies, with hotels across hundreds of cities in more than 80 countries.
 That success came in part from making their online reservation experience as fast and easy as possible.